PeterM012/Horiseon/README.md

 - Git - version control system to track changes to source code
 - GitHub - hosts reposiory that can be deployed to Github Pages

+## To Do
+- Leave code cleaner
+- Make sure Navigation Bar works properly
+- Consolidate CSS selectors
+- Include Semantic Structure
+- Include Comments
+- Compliant with Accessibilty standards

 ## Summary
+This project was to show how to properly refactor and improve the code base for sustainability and accessibility.
+Using semantic HTML I improved the quality of selectors and properties in CSS.
+I used comments between each line to provide organization and maintain a healthy form of communication between other developers.
+I also exceeded expectations with code using alt attributes to meet the client's accessibility standards.

 ## Code Snippet
+Navigation Bar code
 ```html
    <header class="header">
         <h1>Hori<span class="seo">seo</span>n</h1>